-In the classic approach to the definition of quantum supermaps, the Choi-Jamilkiowski isomorphism is leveraged, which identifies completely positive maps with positive operators.
+In the usual approach to the definition of quantum supermaps, the Choi-Jamilkiowski (CJ) isomorphism \cite{Choi1975CompletelyMatrices} is leveraged, which identifies completely positive maps with positive operators.
 Here we will review the standard definition of quantum supermaps in a way that allows to briefly point out their polycategorical structure.
-The definition we give slightly generalizes the construction of a polycategory of second-order causal processes using the $\mathbf{Caus}[\mathbf{C}]$ construction by never referencing the concept of causality.
-In category-theoretic terms, the C-J isomorphism is the observation of compact closure of the category $\mathbf{CP}$ and it is compact closure when present which allows for a convenient definition of supermaps: \begin{definition}[$\mathbf{P}$-Supermaps] Let $\mathbf{C} \subseteq \mathbf{P}$ be an embedding of a symmetric monodial category $\mathbf{C}$ into a compact closed category $\mathbf{P}$, a morphism in $\mathbf{P}$ is a $\mathbf{P}$-supermap on $\mathbf{C}$ of type $S:[A,A'] \rightarrow [B,B']$ if and only if for every $\phi \in \mathbf{C}(A \otimes X,A' \otimes X')$ then \end{definition} When a category has states and effects a meaningful generalization can be given for supermaps of type $K \rightarrow M$ with $K \subseteq \mathbf{C}(A,A')$ and $M \subseteq \mathbf{C}(B,B')$, however since there are no such states or effects in the category of unitaries we prefer to use the above definition which is less general for other categories such as $\mathbf{QC}$ but can be written in the more familiar standard category-theoretic language.
-Given that the category of unitaries does not have a meaningful internalized notion of reduction of an extended process by auxiliary states and effects we will separately introduce a definition for unitaries of multi-party supermaps. \begin{definition} Let $\mathbf{C} \subseteq \mathbf{P}$ be an embedding of a symmetric monodial category $\mathbf{C}$ into a compact closed category $\mathbf{P}$, a morphism in $\mathbf{P}$ is a $\mathbf{P}$-supermap on $\mathbf{C}$ of type $S:\Gamma \rightarrow [B,B']$ if and only if for every $\underline{A}_{i}:= [A_i,A_i']$ of $\Gamma$ and family ${\phi}_{i} \in \mathbf{C}(A_i \otimes X_i,A_i' \otimes X_i')$ then \end{definition}
+The definition we use slightly generalizes the construction of a polycategory of second-order causal processes using the $\mathbf{Caus}[\mathbf{C}]$ construction \cite{Kissinger2019AStructure} by never referencing the concept of causality and instead using a definition method provided in \cite{Wilson2022QuantumLocality}.
+This reference to causality prevents the $\mathbf{Caus}[\mathbf{C}]$ construction from giving a way to construct a unitary higher order quantum theory, however, a sketch definition for the linearly distributive structure of unitary supermaps has been outlined in \cite{Wilson2022AProcesses}.
+In category-theoretic terms, the CJ isomorphism is the observation of compact closure of the category $\mathbf{CP}$ and it is compact closure when present which allows for a convenient definition of supermaps. \begin{definition}[$\mathbf{P}$-Supermaps] Let $\mathbf{C} \subseteq \mathbf{P}$ be an embedding of a symmetric monodial category $\mathbf{C}$ into a compact closed category $\mathbf{P}$, a morphism in $\mathbf{P}$ is a $\mathbf{P}$-supermap on $\mathbf{C}$ of type $S:[A,A'] \rightarrow [B,B']$ if and only if for every $\phi \in \mathbf{C}(A \otimes X,A' \otimes X')$ then \end{definition} When a category has states and effects a meaningful generalization can be given for supermaps of type $K \rightarrow M$ with $K \subseteq \mathbf{C}(A,A')$ and $M \subseteq \mathbf{C}(B,B')$ \cite{Wilson2022QuantumLocality}, however since there are no such states or effects in the category of unitaries we prefer to use the above definition which is less general but avoids pathological edge cases.
+The definition of supermaps can also be extended to the multi-party setting. \begin{definition} Let $\mathbf{C} \subseteq \mathbf{P}$ be an embedding of a symmetric monodial category $\mathbf{C}$ into a compact closed category $\mathbf{P}$, a morphism in $\mathbf{P}$ is a $\mathbf{P}$-supermap on $\mathbf{C}$ of type $S:\Gamma \rightarrow [B,B']$ if and only if for every $\underline{A}_{i}:= [A_i,A_i']$ of $\Gamma$ and family ${\phi}_{i} \in \mathbf{C}(A_i \otimes X_i,A_i' \otimes X_i')$ then \end{definition}